top of page

 I’m going to start by saying that if you notice any changes in your breasts or skin appearance, find any lumps, or experience severe pain, please do visit your GP!

-Many of my clients have been on HRT for some time, many of whom have had to make tweaks and changes to their doses to find what works for them!
+Many of my clients have been on HRT for some time, many of whom have had to make tweaks and changes to their doses to find what works for them.

 Breast pain, tenderness or soreness isn’t often a sign of breast cancer, but do speak to your GP if you find a lump, your breasts change in appearance, you have a localised ‘hot spot’, change in colour, dimpling or you notice any discharge from your nipples